 North of Inverness conditions were worse.
 The 17.15 Inverness - Wick/Thurso derailed the last five coaches after hitting a drift at Forsinard.
 This train had started out with 26037, to which was added 26039 at Helmsdale, this locomotive having worked down from Georgemas Junction in an effort to keep the line clear and to assist the northbound service The pair of Class 26’s and the undamaged leading coach were detached and proceeded forward only to become completely stuck in the snow at Altnabreac.
 Passengers on the train included a man with a broken leg and another recovering from kidney surgery.
 Judicious use of the fuel supply on the engines kept the carriage heated until the next morning, when the driver, Stewart Munro and second man James Forbes struggled through nine foot drifts back to Forsinard to raise the alarm.
 By late morning 26031, stabled at Georgemas off the previous day’s freight from Inverness made an attempt to head south.
 It quickly returned to pick up a van, some volunteer staff and supplies for the stranded passengers.
 On this second attempt they reached to within two miles of the trapped train, allowing a young railway employee to reach the stranded passengers bringing hot soup.
 Once the exact location was known the seventy stranded passengers were eventually airlifted in six shuttles using an RAF helicopter from Lossiemouth and two commercial helicopters.
 They were operating in near white out conditions with the winds still gusting to 65mph.

-The above photograph shows the challenging conditions caused by the snow near Altnabreac.
+The above photographs show the challenging conditions caused by the snow near Altnabreac.
 For those unfamiliar with the line Altnabreac lies midway between Forsinard & Scotscalder, this section of line has no immediate road access making it probably the most difficult section to reach between Inverness and Georgemas Junction.
 Remarkably this view shows the locomotives and permanent way gang sent to clear the line at Altnabreac and rerail the five coaches.
 This view shows the aftermath of the locomotives and snowplough having charged the snow in the cutting.
 Although not obvious in the photograph the locomotive on the left is a Class 25, these were very rare on the Far North line.
+In trying to free the locomotives, much wheelslip occurred causing damage to the rails.

 Update January 2010 - John Cunningham writes that his friend and neighbour from those days in Gillock, Ray Rand, may well be one of the workers in this photograph.
 He was a lineman based at Hallkirk, a big fella, about 6'3" with long blond hair, and I remember the pictures he showed me of him standing above the roof of the engine with his shovel.